CAPE ASSIST

 -

-Marijuana has been legalized for adult use; however, it changes nothing for youth.
 It is illegal to buy or use marijuana for those who are under 21.
 It is also illegal for adults to provide marijuana products to those who are under 21.

 -